angulito/t3chfest-hackathon-2019/README.md

 ## Grow and Harvest app

 This application is a prototype created for the T3chfest Hackathon 2019.

-The main goal is that farmers can rent agricultural machinery so they can use the most recent and modern machinery without having to buy them, which usually is cheaper.
+Farmers often leave their fields uncultivated due to the excessive cost of machines such as tractors and harvesters.
+Our idea is to connect small farmers with machine owners in an effort to make renting easy, cheap and accessible.
+This way, they can use the most recent and modern machinery for their fields at a fraction of the purchase cost, increasing production and earnings.

 ## Presentation slides